-Payments of the bonuses of the executive management are based on both the company performances (achievement of EBIT budget), the operating free cash flow (defined in budget) and the order intake for the year, recorded per manager on group level (consolidated basis).
-These performance criteria are evaluated per calendar year (which is also the book year).
+Payments of the bonuses of the executive management are based on both the company performances (achievement of EBIT budget) and the operating free cash flow (defined in budget), recorded per manager on group level (consolidated basis).
+These performance criteria are evaluated per calendar year (which is also the accounting period).
 The evaluation criteria all have a similar weight in determining the bonus.
-When not reaching 70 % of the targets, no bonus is paid.
-Upon receiving 120 % of the targets, 100 % of the bonus is paid.
-For 2011, 79 % of the objectives were achieved and the corresponding bonus was calculated.
+When not reaching 90% of the targets, no bonus is paid.
+Upon achieving 120% of the targets, 100% of the bonus is paid.
+For 2012 none of the objectives were achieved and as a result no bonus was granted.